exoplatform/exo-documentation/docs/GetStartedUserGuide.rst

 User and Administrator Guides
 ################

-User and Functional Administrator guides are now directly shipped WITH the platform.
-You can find them in THE space “eXo Knowledge base”, open to administrators.
+User and Functional Administrator guides are now directly shipped with the platform.
+You can find them in the space “eXo Knowledge base”, open to administrators.